aka: Genki Girls

 - A Pikachu in Love gives us Pichi, a rather hyperactive Pikachu who, if not for her much nicer disposition and lacking of reality warping powers, could be mistaken for the Pikachu equivalent of Haruhi.
 Gets BRUTALLY Deconstructed later on when her wacky and carefree antics nearly get Pikachu killed by an Ursaring and cause her to suffer a Heroic BSOD due to feeling like it's all her fault.
 She gets over it a little as the fic goes on, but is noticeably a lot less carefree and perky for the rest of the fic.

-- Evangelion 303: Before the beginning of this story, Rei Ayanami was incredibly cheerful, energetic and sunny the whole time, but an accident rendered her emotionless.
+- Evangelion 303: Before the beginning of this story, Rei Ayanami was incredibly cheerful, energetic, and sunny the whole time, but an accident rendered her emotionless.

 - Boo from Monsters, Inc..
 Justified, she is only about three years old.

 - The Little Mermaid has Ariel, who frustrates her father with how energetic and adventurous she is.
-Years later when she's grown out of it, she ironically describes herself as "a real fish out of water".

 - Charlotte from The Princess and the Frog is a Genki Girl that seems to move entirely too fast for her brain to catch up.

 - Jessie from Toy Story 2 and 3.
-What we see of her Show Within a Show character is pure Genki; in her real-life personality, though she displays quite a bit of cynicism and remorse, she still manages to fit this trope.
+What we see of her Show Within a Show character is pure genki; in her real-life personality, though she displays quite a bit of cynicism and remorse, she still manages to fit this trope.

-- Vanellope Von Schweetz from Wreck-It Ralph is certainly this.
-Considering that she's a game character from a Candy-themed Racing Game, it would be downright bizarre to have her be anything but hyperactive.
+- Vanellope von Schweetz from Wreck-It Ralph is certainly this.
+Considering that she's a game character from a candy-themed Racing Game, it would be downright bizarre to have her be anything but hyperactive.

 - Toyo from Ikiru is one of these, with her exuberance breaking Watanabe out of his death-inspired angst.